 The seasonal flu is often thought of as benign—unpleasant, but as harmless as the common cold.
 The truth about the flu is much more serious.
 Typical flu symptoms include fever, headaches, muscle and body aches, cough, sneezing, congestion, runny nose, stuffy nose, sore throat, and sometimes stomach symptoms.
 But many don’t realize that the flu can also cause serious complications such as pneumonia, worsening of existing health conditions—like heart disease and lung disease, hospitalization, and even death.
 (And that’s not even taking into consideration the fact that the 2020-2021 flu season will run concurrently with the COVID-19 pandemic.)

-The flu shot is the most effective way to prevent both catching and spreading the flu; but cleanliness practices like hand washing, sanitizing surfaces, and overall healthy choices can go a long way to curb the spread of the flu.
+The flu shot is the most effective way to prevent both catching and spreading the flu; but cleanliness practices like handwashing, sanitizing surfaces, and overall healthy choices can go a long way to curb the spread of the flu.

 How is the flu spread?